telerik/winforms-docs/chart/building-radcharts/creating-an-object-that-can-be-consumed-by-objectdatasource.md

 ##

 See the code below for an example object that can be consumed by [ObjectDataSource](http://msdn2.microsoft.com/en-us/library/system.web.ui.webcontrols.objectdatasource.aspx).
 Your object needs to be marked with the [DataObjectAttribute](http://msdn2.microsoft.com/en-us/library/system.componentmodel.dataobjectattribute.aspx) for the object to be seen by Data Source Configuration Wizard.
-It also needs a method to select data marked by the [DataObjectMethodAttribute](http://msdn2.microsoft.com/en-us/library/system.componentmodel.dataobjectmethodattribute.aspx) (see GetProducts() method in the code sample). #_[C#] Creating an object that can be consumed by object data source_
+It also needs a method to select data marked by the [DataObjectMethodAttribute](http://msdn2.microsoft.com/en-us/library/system.componentmodel.dataobjectmethodattribute.aspx) (see GetProducts() method in the code sample).

 {{source=..\SamplesCS\Chart\CreatingAnObjectThatCanBeConsumedByObjectDataSource.cs region=createObject}}
 {{source=..\SamplesVB\Chart\CreatingAnObjectThatCanBeConsumedByObjectDataSource.vb region=createObject}}